uhasker/getting-things-done-in-next-js/src/chapter2/03-annotating-functions.md

 ### Optional Parameters

 Similar to object properties, function parameters can be marked as _optional_.
-In this case we can, but don't need to pass the corresponding argument to the function:
+In this case we can, but don't need to pass the corresponding argument to the function.
+If a parameter is marked as optional, the corresponding argument might also be `undefined`:

 ```ts
 function getGreeting(name: string, message?: string): string {